Gexkill/sweng2/DD/src/index.md

 [//]: # (pagebreak)

-# Introduction
+# 1.Introduction

-## Purpose
+## 1.1.Purpose

-The purpose of this document is give more technical details than RASD about MyTaxiService system.
+The purpose of this document is to give more technical details than the RASD about MyTaxiService system.
-This document is address to developers.
-In fact we want to identify:
+This document is addressed to developers and aims to identify:

-* High level architecture
+* The high level architecture
-* Design patternes
+* The design patterns
-* Main components with our interfaces with each other
+* The main components and their interfaces provided one for another
+* The Runtime comportement

 **COMPLETE**

-## Scope
+## 1.2.Scope
-We will project and implement myTaxiService, which is a service based on mobile application and web application, with two different targets of people:
+The project myTaxiService, which is a service based on mobile application and web application, has two different targets of people:

-* taxi drivers
+* The taxi drivers
-* clients
+* The clients

-The system allows clients to reserve a taxi via mobile or web app, using GPS position to identify client's zone (but the client can insert it manually) and find taxi in the same zone.
+The system allows clients to reserve a taxi via a mobile or web app, using his GPS position our inserting his position manually to find a  taxi in the same zone.
-On the other side the mobile app allows taxi drivers to accept or reject a ride request and to communicate automatically their position (so the zone).
+On the other side the mobile app also allows taxi drivers to accept or reject a ride request and to communicate automatically their position (and therefore the zone where their are located).
-The clients are not registered since the company wants a quick system so if there is a registration a lot of clients won't use the app.
-So the clients must insert their name and phone number each time (this is faster than creating an account and logging each time).
+The clients are not registered since the company wants the system to be as easily and fast possible to use.
+The registration process might dissuade some clients.
+So the clients have to insert their name and phone number each time (this is faster than creating an account and logging in each time).

 The system includes extra services and functionalities such as taxi sharing.

-The main purpose of the system is to be more efficient and reliable than the existing one in order to decrease costs of the taxi management and offer a better service to the clients. **KEEP OR REMOVE?**
+The main purpose of the system is to be more efficient and reliable than the existing one in order to decrease costs of the taxi management and offer a better service to the clients and taxi drivers (by having fair waiting queues). **KEEP OR REMOVE?**

-We will design:
+We will design:     **Gilles : isn't this section redundent with the list in the 1.1.Purpose ? **

 * Critical internal components
 * Interface with external services like SMS gateway
 * Interface with the old system

 **COMPLETE**

-## Definitions, acronyms, abbreviations
+## 1.3.Definitions, acronyms, abbreviations

 * RASD: Requirements analysis and specifications document
-* DD: design document
+* DD: Design document
-* SMS: short message service; it is a notification sent to a mobile phone, we need an SMS gateway to use it.
+* SMS: short message service; it is a notification sent to a mobile phone, an SMS gateway is needed to use it.
 * SMS gateway: it is a service which allows to send SMS via standard API.
 * API: application programming interface; it is a common way to communicate with another system.
 * Push notification: it is a notification sent to a smartphone using the mobile application, so it must be installed.